Abdomen. The hindmost of the three main body divisions of an insect.

 Exarate Pupa.
 A pupa in which all the appendages, legs etc., are free and capable of movement.

 Excavate.
 Hollowed out: applied to the coxae of many beetles, which are hollowed out to receive the femora when the legs are folded.

 Facetted.
 With facets, the outer cuticular elements of light receptive elements of the compound eye.

 Femur.
 The 3rd (counting out from the body) and often the largest segment of the insect leg.

 Flagellum.
-The distal (furthest away from the body) part of the antennae, the third primary segment of the antenna.
+The distal (furthest away from the body) part of the antenna, beyond the 2nd segment.

 Frons.
-Upper part of the insect face, dorsal to the insertion of the antennae, above the clypeus.
+Upper part of the insect face, between and below the antennae.

 Gena.
-Part of the head on each side below the compound eye.
+The cheek - that part of the head below and behind the eye.

 Head.
 The anterior body region of insects which bears the mouthparts, eyes, and antennae.

 Holoptic.
 With the eyes touching or almost touching on the top of the head.